Canada's Emerging Framework With Carbon Fee and Dividend

 - The argument is often made that whatever Canada accomplishes to curtail future emissions will have no effect on the global total.

 - However, 35% of global emissions come from Canada, plus the group of countries with similar and lower rates of emissions.
 If all of these countries were to ignore their regional obligations, the outcome would be catastrophic.
 Further, as an advanced economy, Canada has an important leadership role to play in acknowledging climate reality and taking action to implement meaningful climate action plans.

 - The profile of emissions by economic sector and province reflects the contribution of the oil and gas sector to the national economy.
 Emissions from this sector account for 26% of the total and much of this comes from upstream release of methane from oil and gas sector activities.

-- Electricity accounts for only 11% of national emissions which is about half what is typical for an advanced economy.
-The lower emissions from the electricity supply sectors stems from the extensive use of hydro across much of the country and continued use of nuclear power along with the shut down of coal power plants in Ontario.
+- Electricity accounts for only 11% of national emissions, which is about half of what is typical for an advanced economy.
+The lower emissions from the electricity supply sectors stem from the extensive use of hydro across much of the country and continued use of nuclear power along with the shutdown of coal power plants in Ontario.

 - Heavy industry, agriculture and waste account for the remainder of national emissions.

-- Provincially, only 15% of Canadians live in the oil and gas rich provinces of Alberta and Saskatchewan yet these provinces account for nearly half of national emissions.
-Rates of emissions on a per person basis in the remainder of the country are about 4 fold less than is the case for Alberta and Saskatchewan.
+- Provincially, only 15% of Canadians live in the oil and gas rich provinces of Alberta and Saskatchewan, yet these provinces account for nearly half of national emissions.
+Rates of emissions on a per person basis in the remainder of the country are about four fold less than is the case for Alberta and Saskatchewan.

 Pan-Canadian Framework on Clean Growth & Climate Change